 - Saving up to 40 percent on hardware and 20-50 percent on overall operations

 Another bright example of how Node.js can outperform the competition in terms of performance is the case of GoDaddy.
-Running the SuperBowl ad campaign, the company was able to handle 10.000 requests per second without downtime, using only 10% of the hardware thanks to Node.js.
+Running the SuperBowl ad campaign, the company was able to handle 10,000 requests per second without downtime, using only 10 percent of the hardware thanks to Node.js.

 With such a vast variety of free tools accessible in a few clicks, there is a huge potential for the use of Node.js.
-At the same time, open source software enjoys a growing popularity as it allows you to build new solutions reducing the overall costs of development and time to market.
-The Future of Open Source Survey finds that 65 percent of respondents leverage such solutions to speed up the application development.
+At the same time, open source software enjoys growing popularity as it allows you to build new solutions reducing the overall costs of development and time to market.

 ⊕ Strong corporate support

 As mentioned above, the development of Node.js was supported by Joyent.
-In 2015, the Node.js Foundation was created to “enable widespread adoption and help accelerate development of Node.js.”
-IBM, Microsoft, PayPal, Fidelity and SAP became the founding members of the organization.
+In 2015, the Node.js Foundation was created to “enable widespread adoption and help accelerate the development of Node.js.”
+IBM, Microsoft, PayPal, Fidelity, and SAP became the founding members of the organization.

 Due to its asynchronous nature, Node.js relies heavily on callbacks, the functions that run after each task in the queue is finished.
 Keeping a number of queued tasks in the background, each with its callback, might result in the so-called callback hell, which directly impacts the quality of code.
 Simply put, it’s a “situation where callbacks are nested within other callbacks several levels deep, potentially making it difficult to understand and maintain the code.”

 Example of code with nested callbacks.
-Image source – http://callbackhell.com/
+Image source: callbackhell.com

 The fact that the Node.js ecosystem is mostly open source, has its impact as well.
 While the quality of the core Node.js technology is supervised by Joyent and other major contributors, the rest of the tools might lack the quality and high coding standards set by global organizations.